subashchandrabose-B/Room-booking-application-using-mern/README.md

 User Profile Icon: Allows users to access their profile settings.
 Notification Icon: Displays user notifications related to queries or responses from the admin.

+Admin control:
+Secret Key Access: The app employs a secret key mechanism to control access to the dashboard.
+Only users with the correct key can unlock its features.

+Feedback Management: A dedicated section to collect and manage user feedback.
+Useful for tracking issues, suggestions, or improvements.

+Query Management: The app allows users to submit queries, which can be organized, tracked, and responded to in a systematic manner.

+Request Handling: There is a section specifically for handling various user requests, whether they are technical, administrative, or service-related.

+Data Cleaning: An admin feature that allows for the clearing of entries (feedback, queries, or requests), giving more control over managing the database.

+Responsive UI: The interface is designed to work seamlessly across multiple devices, whether on desktop or mobile.